vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 ## modeco.swarm.base

 Make initial container log processing pipeline lighter and faster with priority to metrics processing, then logs, then other entries.

+## conteco.*.base

+Sort out the logging output of wrapped external images.

+## controlplane.conteco

+Use modeco.base.base as template for repo.
+Modeco general documentation within should be moved to docs.modeco.

+## docs.conteco

+Create the ContEco documentation container.

+## metricbeat.base

+Create a single base for metricbeat that should cover most uses within the platform.
+This single base container should then replace metricbeat.node and metricbeat.overlay.
+The configuration should use the autodisover feature.